 Helpful resources for editing photos on your own:

-When you save your resized and cropped image, give it a good name.
+When you save your resized and cropped the blog post image, give it a good name.
 Something descriptive.
 Not “DSC_901512014”.
 If it’s a picture of your dog Ralph playing frisbee, type “dog playing frisbee” when the photo editor asks you to rename it during the saving process.
 Or find the file on your computer and rename it right there.